What is a Beehive?

 But, bees don’t have to live in trees.
 They may move into an empty wood or plastic box.
 The inside of an unused gas grill can be home to a colony of honey bees.

+Sometimes bees move into structures that conflict with the desires of humans.
 Homeowners do not like to find a honey bee hive inside the walls of their home.
 (A good reason to caulk any openings to the outside.)

 Beyond natural hive locations, there is another common type of bee home.
 This is a man-made box used by beekeepers.

-A beekeeper may have a couple of hives or many more in one central location.
+A beekeeper may have a couple of hives or many in one central location.
 Having the hives closer together makes for more efficient bee management.

 However, grouping many hives together increases competition for foraging.
 We don’t want to place too many colonies in one location.

 How many hives can you have in one spot?
 That depends on the foraging conditions in your area.
+Bees can be kept in most regions of the United States.

 What Is a Beehive Made Of?